2Kier16/streamlist-soundtracks/README.md

 - Responsive navigation bar with dynamic cart count and routing via React Router
 - Modular component structure for easy expansion
 - Custom color palette inspired by 2025 design trends
+- Jest + React Testing Library integration with passing test suites for add‑to‑cart and remove‑from‑cart flows

 Technologies Used
 - React (Hooks + Functional Components)